Last updated: November 22, 2025

 • Ignoring the impact of lot sizes: Thinking a “10-pip loss” is always the same amount of money.
 The monetary value of pips is meaningless if traders don’t factor in the lot.

-• Not defining risk-reward in pips: Professionals define their risk (stop-loss) and reward (take-profit) levels in these units before entering a trade.
+• Not defining risk-reward ratio in pips: Professionals define their risk (stop-loss) and reward (take-profit) levels in these units before entering a trade.

 Consider a pair like USD/CAD; a miscalculation here due to misunderstanding pips can quickly impact the trading platform balance.
 Similarly, a small error on CAD/CHF could lead to unexpected losses.